Fraud Blocker

 Contact Form

-Demolition Services For NJ Projects
+Demolition Services in NJ and the Mid-Atlantic

-Hale Built is the perfect choice for your next demolition project if you require skilled interior or exterior structural disassembly.
-With decades of residential, commercial, municipal, and industrial demolition experience, we've honed providing meticulous preparation, coordinated demolitions, and professional, high-quality construction services.
-Our experienced crew knows how to safely and effectively remove an old foundation, entire structures, and excess building materials to ensure the smoothest transition from demolition to first-phase lifting.
+Our demo crew knows how to safely and effectively remove an old foundation, entire structures, and excess building materials to ensure the smoothest transition from demolition to first-phase lifting.

-When Should You Consider Demolition Services?
+When Should You Consider Demolition Services in NJ?

 Consider contacting a demolition company for various reasons.
 For example, in New Jersey, we've completed demolition jobs involving tearing down old, unused property, which takes up space in the cityscape.

-We often do demo projects for the sake of constructing a new building.
-For example, suppose a business owner wants to build a new office building on a vacant lot.
 In that case, they may first need to demolish the old building on the lot.
 Demolition is often necessary to remove pre-existing structural damage, depending on the severity of the damage and the construction job at hand.

 Our demolition professionals also provide commercial demolition services for the greater Jersey area environmental cleanup effort.
 An example is if contaminated soil needs to be removed from a construction site, demolition could be necessary to remove the topsoil before excavation begins.

-The Many Types of Demolition
+The Many Types of Demolition in NJ

 In the construction sector, there are many kinds of demolition, each serving a specific purpose in safely deconstructing various structures.
 We have listed some demolition techniques below to give you perspective on what deconstruction service you may need for your NJ home.